singhbal-baljinder/bayesian-filters/README.md

 # 🧠 Bayesian filters

 A compact C++ library providing implementations of common Bayesian filters for linear and nonlinear dynamical systems.
-Currently, the project includes a Kalman Filter, an Extended Kalman Filter (EKF), simple linear time-invariant (LTI) models, and a helper `NonlinearDynModel` based on CasADi for symbolic model definition.
+Currently the following filters are implemented: `KalmanFilter`, `ExtendedKalmanFilter` and a `VariationalFreeEnergyFilter`.
+The latter is an implementation of the posterior state inference through [Variational Free Energy minimization](https://www.fil.ion.ucl.ac.uk/~karl/Generalised%20Filtering.pdf).

 # ⚙️ **Build (Linux)**
 Prerequisites: `cmake`, a C++ compiler, `Eigen3`, `CasADi`, and